-- In the Tools toolbar, click on the Animate mode button which, depending on the currently selected mode, will either have the

-Animate Current Frame, Animate

-Animate Current Frame in the popup menu. - In the top menu, select Animation > Animate > Animate Current Frame.
+- 1. Do one of the following: - In the Tools toolbar, click on the Animate mode button which, depending on the currently selected mode, will either have the ♣ Animate Current Frame, ♣ Animate Onion Skin Range or ♣ Animate Officon, and select ♣ Animate Current Frame in the pop-up menu. - In the top menu, select Animation > Animate > Animate Current Frame.